adhyys07/Mp3Pod/README.md

 Hey there, so the Mp3Pod Works on a DFplayer which handles all the streaming work.
 The DFplayer consists of a SD card which will store the songs we listen in the mp3 format.To upload the songs there is a specific file to upload the songs in MP3 format.
 All the processing work is done by the Arduino Pro/Nano.The Dfplayer is connected to the audio jack and bt module which enables us to listen the song through wired/wireless headphones.DfPlayer is connected to an 1.3 inch OLED screen which makes GUI for easy operations and to select any song from the display.
 There is also a radio channel reciever which enables to tune into our favourite radio channels/frequencies.
 All this is operated by 300 MaH battery which can run 3 hours continuously without any problem.A TP4056 C-TYPE module is also installed which enables the mp3pod rechhargable
 <br>

+<h3>How will the soldered PCB fit inside</h3>
+So for the pcb mounting i am thinking to add two vertical spines in the lower case which will go from left to right on which the pcb will rest and get a strong support the width of the case is exact as PCB so there is no chance of moving left-right in any case.
+For assembling i am thinking add a think layer of magnet (not very strong) to attach the upper and lower lid of the Mp3Pod which will make it easy to demantle and easy repairs.
+The magnets will be of good quality so it doesn't impact electronics and maintain the bond of lower and upper case of Mp3pOD

 Note: I have 3D case planned for this project but first i need to build this project irl to get the exact dimensions and to get exact holes for the ports